mansigharat/multi-turn-streaming-chatbot/README.md

 ```
 You : My name is Manasi

-Bot: Nice to meet you, Manasi!
-How can I help you today?
+Bot : Nice to meet you, Manasi!

 You : /switch strict math teacher

 Switched to strict math teacher mode.

-You : what is my name
+You : What is my name?

-Bot: Your name is Manasi.
+Bot : Your name is Manasi.

-You : what is 3 + 4
+You : What is 3 + 4?

-Bot: 7.
-Remember, addition combines quantities: 3 + 4 = 7.
+Bot : 7.
 ```

 ## How It Works

-- All messages (developer, user, and assistant) are stored in a single growing list called `message`
+* All messages are stored in a list called `message`.
-- Every API call sends the entire list, not just the newest message, since the model has no memory of its own between calls
+* Every time you send a message, the whole list is sent to the AI so it remembers the conversation.
-- Streaming is handled by looping over `response.output_text.delta` events and printing each piece as it arrives
+* The reply is streamed, so it appears little by little in the terminal.
-- `/switch` works by replacing `message[0]`, the developer instruction, instead of appending a new one, so there is only ever one active persona at a time
+* When you use `/switch`, only the first message (the developer prompt) is replaced.
+The rest of the conversation stays the same.

 ## Notes and Limitations

-- Uses `openai/gpt-oss-120b` on Groq's free tier, not OpenAI's actual paid models
+* Uses Groq's free API with the `openai/gpt-oss-120b` model.
-- No persistent storage: conversation history resets every time the script restarts
+* Chat history is not saved permanently.
+It is lost when you close the program.
-- Persona switching changes tone and behavior noticeably, but the model's own default personality can still bleed through a little even under a strict persona
+* Personality switching works well, but the chatbot may still show a little of its default behavior sometimes.